 Custodial credit risk is the risk that in the event of a bank failure, the Agency's deposits may not be returned.
+The Agency does not have a deposit policy for custodial credit risk.
 The Federal Depository Insurance Corporation (FDIC) provides insurance for the Agency's deposits up to \$250,000 for the combined total of all deposit accounts at each financial institution.
-Deposits in excess of FDIC coverage with institutions participating in the Oregon Public Funds Collateralization Program are considered fully collateralized.
-As of June 30, 2013, none of the Agency's bank balances were exposed to custodial credit risk.
+The remaining deposits are covered by the Public Funds Collateralization program (PFCP) of the State of Oregon in accordance with ORS 295.
+Depositories qualified under this program are required to pledge collateral against any public funds deposits in excess of deposit insurance amounts.
+This provides additional protection for public funds in the event of a bank failure or loss.
+ORS 295 sets the specific value of the collateral, as well as the types of collateral that are acceptable.
+ORS 295 creates a shared liability structure for participating depositories, better protecting public funds though still not guaranteeing that all funds are 100% protected.
+As of June 30, 2016, the book value and bank balance of the Agency's deposits was \$6,114.
+None of the Agency's bank balances were exposed to custodial credit risk as they were collateralized under PFCP.